The Great Deceiver (album): Background

-King Crimson's "Walk On" music in 1973-74 found on disc one was an excerpt of "The Heavenly Music Corporation", from the album (No Pussyfooting) by Robert Fripp and Brian Eno.
+King Crimson's "Walk On" music in 1973–74 found on disc one was an excerpt of "The Heavenly Music Corporation", from the album (No Pussyfooting) by Robert Fripp and Brian Eno.
 These "walk-ons" are reproduced here, and indexed as separate tracks.

 Many of the recordings on this album are band improvisations.
 One such piece is "The Law of Maximum Distress", which was played In November 1973 at a performance in Zurich.
 The two discovered a break in the tape where the performance cut off after six and a half minutes and attributed this to the tape running out in the middle of the performance.
 This supposed incident gave the piece its title, a reference to Sod's law ("Whatever can go wrong will go wrong, at the worst possible moment").

 As Robert Fripp noted in the CD jacket, "Most live recording follows the policy of two machines in use simultaneously to meet an eventuality such as this.
 We learn."

 During the compiling of the 2009 Live in Zurich Collectors' Club release, Singleton discovered that King Crimson had severed the middle portion of "The Law of Maximum Distress" from the tapes and dubbed over it for "The Mincer", which was included on Starless and Bible Black.
 The complete track was later digitally reassembled and released in 2014, as part of the Starless box set.

 The track "Exiles" is credited to Fripp/Wetton/Palmer-James on this box set.
 The correct credit, as listed on Larks' Tongues in Aspic and confirmed by BMI's records, is Cross/Fripp/Palmer-James.
 Despite having no legal co-writing credit for the song, John Wetton has indicated in interviews that he wrote the bridge for "Exiles."

 Three recordings from this box set were previously available on other King Crimson albums, albeit in slightly altered forms.
 An abbreviated version of "We'll Let You Know" appears on the Starless and Bible Black album, released in 1974.
 Similarly, an abbreviated version of "Providence" was included on the Red album, also released in 1974.
 The live performance of "21st Century Schizoid Man" on CD Two was issued in 1975 as part of the album USA, featuring overdubbed violin from Eddie Jobson.

 The liner notes to The Great Deceiver runs to 68 pages.
-These notes feature comments from Fripp, Wetton and Cross, annotated excerpts from Fripp's 1974 diary, reviews of the previous King Crimson box set, Frame by Frame: The Essential King Crimson (1991), and a complete listing of all concerts performed by the band in 1973 and 1974.
+These notes feature comments from Fripp, Wetton and Cross, annotated excerpts from Fripp's 1974 diary, reviews of the Frame by Frame box set, and a complete listing of all concerts performed by the band in 1973 and 1974.